superseriousbusiness/gotosocial/README.md

 <!--overview-start-->
 # GoToSocial <!-- omit in toc -->

+**Update regarding corporate sponsors: we are open to sponsorship arrangements with organizations that align with our values; see the conditions below**

 GoToSocial is an [ActivityPub](https://activitypub.rocks/) social network server, written in Golang.

 With GoToSocial, you can keep in touch with your friends, post, read, and share images and articles.
 All without being tracked or advertised to!